Aquietzero/nullspace/source/_posts/reading/grokking-deep-reinforcement-learning/2023-08-25-introduction.md

 ### Deep reinforcement learning agents can solve problems that require intelligence

 On the other side of the agent is the **environment**.
-The strict boundary between the agent and the environment is that: the agent can only have a single role: making decisions.
+The strict boundary between the agent and the environment is that: *the agent can only have a single role: making decisions*.
 Everything that comes after the decision gets bundled into the environment.

 ![boundary-between-agent-and-environment](/assets/images/2023-08-25-introduction/boundary-between-agent-and-environment.png)